gerald724/dicttoxml/README.md

     tuple     list
     dict      dict

-Elements with an unsupported data type raise a TypeError exception.
+Elements with an unsupported data type are converted into a dict using the vars() function before beeing converted like a dict.

 If an element name is invalid XML, it is rendered with the name "key" and the invalid name is included as a `name` attribute.
 E.g. `{ "^.{0,256}$": "foo" }` would be rendered `<key name="^.{0,256}$">foo</key>`.
 An exception is element names with spaces, which are converted to underscores.